binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Password databases/managers can provide a huge improvement over resorting to storing secrets in insecure places such as unencrypted files, on post-it notes, and using the same or similar passwords across many accounts.
 If a password database is used correctly, all passwords will be unique and unable to be memorised.

-There is risk to using a password database but not changing habits such as above, you may improve your security only slightly at best.
+There is risk to using a password database but not changing habits such as above, you may improve your security only slightly at the best.
 You must change the way you think about passwords and other secrets you enter manually.

 There are [tools](https://github.com/denandz/KeeFarce) that can break password databases too.
 Understand how they do this and make sure you do not do what they require to succeed.
 The shorter the duration you have the password database running, the less likely an attack will be successful.
 Also configure the duration that a secret is in memory to the minimum possible.